 This requires centralizing knowledge about the carbon intensities of each and every one of our activities, enabling us to take better decisions.

-We believe that we, consumers, should be made aware and rewarded for positive action.
-We believe that by giving us an idea of the impact of our consumption habits, we become empowered to make better choices.
+We believe that organisations and consumers should be made aware and rewarded for positive action.
+We believe that by giving them an idea of the impact of their consumption, they become empowered to make better decisions.

 We're on a mission to build the information technology that will enable sustainable means of consumption.
 Join us if you'd like to help us make it happen.